deployKF/website/content/guides/getting-started.md

 deployKF has two "modes of operation" that change how Kubernetes manifests are generated and applied to your cluster.

-Mode | Description | Recommendation
+Mode | Description | Notes
 --- | --- | ---
-ArgoCD Plugin Mode | The [`deployKF ArgoCD Plugin`](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) directly turns the config values into manifests which it can apply to your cluster. | :star: __The best option for most organizations__. :star: Does not require a git repo to store the generated manifests.
+[ArgoCD Plugin Mode](#argocd-plugin-mode) | The [`deployKF ArgoCD Plugin`](https://github.com/deployKF/deployKF/tree/main/argocd-plugin) adds a new kind of ArgoCD Application which understands deployKF config values and can generate manifests directly, without requiring a git repo.<br><br><small>:star: __The best option for most organizations__. :star:</small> | Even though manifests do not require a git repo, config values can still be managed using GitOps.<br><br>Requires ArgoCD Pods have access to the internet, so they can download the deployKF generator zip from GitHub.
-Manifests Repo Mode | The [`deployKF CLI`](deploykf-cli.md) is used to generate manifests which are committed to a git repo for ArgoCD to apply to your cluster. | For organizations which require that Kubernetes manifests are committed to a git repo (e.g. for auditing or compliance reasons).
+[Manifests Repo Mode](#manifests-repo-mode) | The [`deployKF CLI`](deploykf-cli.md) is used to generate manifests which are committed to a git repo for ArgoCD to apply to your cluster. | For organizations which require that Kubernetes manifests are committed to a git repo before being applied (e.g. for auditing or compliance reasons).

 ## 1. Requirements